-Students are to wear appropriate dress which reflects good taste and is not disruptive to the educational process.
-While students have a great deal of freedom and responsibility in school dress, some guidelines are to be followed.
+Students are to wear appropriate dress which reflects good taste and is not disruptive to the educational environment.
+While students have a great deal of freedom and responsibility in school dress, some guidelines are to be followed:

-- Footwear is to worn at all times. - Tops that cover the chest and midriff. - Tops with sleeves that are a minimum of 3 fingers wide. - Shorts must be mid-thigh to knees. - Examples of unacceptable attire include: short shorts, bicycle pants, torn or ripped clothing, Tshirts with cut-off sleeves, bare midriffs, tank tops, hats, dew rags and halter tops. - Clothing and jewelry which displays or represents products which are in conflict with the policies and rules of Newton Senior High School and the Newton School District Board of Education, such as alcoholic beverages, drugs, tobacco, etc., are considered inappropriate.
+- Footwear is to be worn at all times. - Shirts must meet a standard of coverage and not inappropriately expose students. - Examples of inappropriate exposure include: low cut shirts, backless shirts, crop tops/midriffs, t-shirts with cut off sleeves, tank tops, strapless shirts and mesh or see-through clothing. - Skirts, dresses and shorts must be long enough to allow for a wide range of movement and physical activity without causing indecent exposure. - All pants, skirts, and shorts must be worn at the waist and meet the bottom of the shirt on all sides. - Hats are not to be worn during the school day, except as permissible on spirit days. - Clothing and jewelry which displays or represents products which are in conflict with the policies and rules of Newton Senior High School and the Newton School District Board of Education, such as alcoholic beverages, drugs, tobacco, etc., are considered inappropriate.